Super Mario Bros.: Modified versions

 Several modified variants of the game have been released, many of which are ROM hacks of the original NES game.

 On November 11, 2010, a special red variant of the Wii containing a pre-downloaded version of the game was released in Japan and Australia to celebrate its 25th anniversary.
 Several graphical changes include "?" blocks with the number "25" on them.

 a promotional, graphically modified version of Super Mario Bros., was officially released in Japan in December 1986 for the Famicom Disk System as a promotional item given away by the popular Japanese radio show All Night Nippon.
 The game was published by Nippon Broadcasting System.
 The game features graphics based upon the show, with sprites of the enemies, mushroom retainers, and other characters being changed to look like famous Japanese music idols, recording artists, DJs, and other people related to All Night Nippon.
 The game makes use of the same slightly upgraded graphics and alternate physics featured in the Japanese release of Super Mario Bros.
 2. The modern collector market considers it extremely rare, selling for nearly $500, as of 2010.

 is a redux of the original Super Mario Bros. with the title changed and the gameplay speed doubled.
 It was released on Ultimate NES Remix on the Nintendo 3DS.

-Super Luigi Bros. is a redux of the game, featured within NES Remix 2, based on a mission in NES Remix.
-It stars only Luigi in a mirrored version of World 1–2, scrolling from left to right, with a higher jump and a slide similar to the Japanese Super Mario Bros.
-2.
+Super Luigi Bros. is a redux of the game featured within NES Remix 2, based on a mission in NES Remix.
+It stars only Luigi in a mirrored version of the game, scrolling from right to left.
+Like in the Japanese Super Mario Bros.
+2, Luigi jumps higher but has less friction than Mario.

 Super Mario Bros.
 35 was a 35-player battle royale version of the game released in 2020 that was available to play for a limited time for Nintendo Switch Online subscribers.
+The game was shut down on March 31, 2021.

 Remakes

 Super Mario All-Stars

 Super Mario All-Stars, a compilation game released in 1993 for the Super Nintendo Entertainment System, features a remade version of Super Mario Bros. alongside remakes of several of the other Super Mario games released for the NES.
-Its version of Super Mario Bros. has improved graphics and sound to match the SNES's 16-bit capabilities, and minor alterations to some of the game's collision mechanics.
+This version of Super Mario Bros. has improved graphics and sound to match the SNES's 16-bit capabilities, and minor alterations to some of the game's collision mechanics.
 The player can save progress, and multiplayer mode swaps players after every level in addition to whenever a player dies.
 Super Mario All-Stars was also re-released for the Wii as a repackaged 25th anniversary version, featuring the same version of the game, along with a 32-page art book and a compilation CD of music from various Super Mario games.